Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 Understanding the Technical SEO Landscape

-Technical SEO: it's not just for IT gurus anymore.
+Technical SEO, it's not just for IT gurus anymore.
 Did you know that even a minor technical glitch can significantly impact your website's search ranking?

 Technical SEO focuses on optimizing website elements for search engine crawlability and indexability, rather than content itself.
 It ensures search engines can efficiently access, understand, and index your site's content.
 This leads to better ranking and visibility.

 • Definition: Technical SEO involves optimizing website infrastructure, including site architecture, site speed, and mobile-friendliness.
+Think of infrastructure as things like server configuration and code optimization.

 • Importance: Proper technical SEO improves crawlability, indexability, and ranking, ensuring search engines can easily find and understand your content.